 When an SNMP engine needs to establish an outgoing session for notifications, the snmpTargetParamsTable includes an entry for the snmpTargetParamsSecurityName of the target.
-However, the receiving SNMP engine (Server) does not know which (D)TLS certificate to offer to the Client so that the tmSecurityName identity-authentication will be successful.
+Servers that wish to support multiple principals at a particular port SHOULD make use of the Server Name Indication extension defined in Section 3.1 of [RFC4366].
+Without the Server Name Indication the receiving SNMP engine (Server) will not know which (D)TLS certificate to offer to the Client so that the tmSecurityName identity-authentication will be successful.

-One solution is to maintain a one-to-one mapping between certificates and incoming ports for notification receivers.
+Another solution is to maintain a one-to-one mapping between certificates and incoming ports for notification receivers.
 This can be handled at the notification originator by configuring the snmpTargetAddrTable (snmpTargetAddrTDomain and snmpTargetAddrTAddress) and requiring the receiving SNMP engine to monitor multiple incoming static ports based on which principals are capable of receiving notifications.